 Parasites, if left untreated, can also transmit disease to the human members of your family.
 Parks, outdoor trails, pet feces, uncooked food, and poor hygiene all contribute to possible infection.
 Common parasites include:

 Dr. Jim Snyder and his staff can implement a year-round parasite control program to benefit everyone's comfort.
 Browse through our gallery and take a look at our work and the clinic.

 Fleas are a common occurrence for many household pets.
-It’s important to understand the life cycle of fleas to gain a better understanding of the importance of protecting your family and home against infestation and infection.
+It’s essential to understand the life cycle of fleas to gain a better understanding of the importance of protecting your family and home against infestation and infection.
 Here are some facts to keep in mind:

 Female fleas lay up to 50 eggs a day in the coat of your pet.
 These eggs fall off into the carpet, furniture, bedding, and other areas.